-5. Best German Shepherd to Gain Weight: Taste of the Wild Grain Free Real Meat Recipe Premium Wet Canned Stew Dog Food
+5. Taste of the Wild Grain Free Real Meat Recipe Premium Wet Canned Stew Dog Food

-Taste of the Wild canned food is one of the best dog foods for German shepherds and is a great choice if your dog prefers wet food.
+Taste of the Wild canned food is a great choice if your dog prefers wet food over dry dog food.

 This dog food comes packed full of real meat, and a selection of palatable fruits and vegetables, including sweet potatoes, blueberries, and peas.
 This mixture is combined with a rich, savory gravy, which makes a lot of German shepherds drooling at the sight or smell of the food.

 As a group, they offer a variety of flavors such as bison, salmon, lamb, wild boar, and roasted duck, all of which contain no artificial colors, flavors, or preservatives.

 Based on its ingredient panel, Taste of The Wild wet food has high protein, below-average fat, and below-average carbs when compared to other canned dog foods.